 Himalayan balsam plants are native to Asia.
 In the early 19th century, they were brought to the British Isles to be planted in gardens, and before long they escaped into the wild, where they continue to cause a number of serious problems.

-The plant is attracted to damp areas like river banks, where it grows in clusters that can reach 10 feet (3 m.) in height.
-Because it is so tall, it
+The plant is attracted to damp areas like riverbanks, where it grows in clusters that can reach 10 feet (3 m.) in height.
+Since it is so tall, it will often shade out shorter native plants.
+Himalayan balsam is an annual, however, and it dies back in the winter, leaving bare spaces that would normally be inhabited by native grasses.
+This leaves the riverbanks vulnerable to serious erosion.

 It is also a vigorous producer of nectar, which draws pollinators away from native plants, putting their pollination and reproduction in jeopardy.
 It should not be planted, and Himalayan balsam control should be implemented if you find it on your property.